djourd1/trainingR2021/content/en/get_ready/data_structures/2020-08-r-data-frames.markdown

 ### data.table

 data.table is a package that extends data.frames.
 Two of its most notable features are speed and cleaner syntax.
+I will give much more details about data.table in a separate section.